 About the class

 Candice Stringham is teaching how to take better photos without spending tons of money or burying yourself in the complicated books filled with tricky terminology.
 Using a daylight, simple setups, and your iPhone or DSLR camera you'll be able to create incredible pictures.

 It's really interesting to watch her work through the photo shoot.
 Observing how she is moving items, changing props, backdrops and creating the final image.
 This practical information is golden!
 You could read tons of articles and still don't get the results you want, but watching photoshoot live gives you all the answers.

-The class material covers everything you need to know in craft photography.
-My favorite lessons were:
+The class material covers everything you need to know about craft photography.
+My favourite lessons were:

 How to Use Natural Light for Your Product Photography

 Shooting 3 Setups: Creating the Backstory with Images